SteveSayantan/NodeJS-Basics/Networking-Theory/router.md

   - But the IP address holds the logical address of the final host which might not be one hop away.
 Hence, host to host delivery is done by network layer and hop to hop delivery is done by datalink layer.

-- When the message reaches its final hop, the router realizes that it does not have the L2 address to forward this message.
+- When the message reaches its final hop, the router realizes that it does not have the MAC address to forward this message.
 Therefore, it starts a broadcast message which contains the **router's IP & MAC**, **receiver IP** i.e. 23.227.38.65 and a **broadcast MAC** address which looks like FFFF.FFFF.FFFF .

 - This broadcast message is sent to the switch (which is connected to that router) and switch sends it to all the devices connected to it (except the router).